ottop/ottop_website/README.md

 - Display information in a clear, categorized manner.
 - Look reasonable visually.
 - Be scalable enough to generally work on both, desktop and mobile devices.
+- Easily update information on the website without modifying code.